theQuert/XPS-9360-macOS/README.md

 - /CLOVER/kexts/Other/BrcmPatchRAM2.kext
 - /CLOVER/kexts/Other/AirportBrcmFixup.kext

  #### 5. You have to copy the three kext above to `/Library/Extensions`, and then running `/tools/Kext Utility` to fix the permission.
-Which can fix the Wifi, Bluetooth
+Which can fix the Wifi, Bluetooth become disable after sleep.
- ##### If you boot with [OpenCore Configutrator](https://mackie100projects.altervista.org/opencore-configurator/) rather than [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), I have put the three kexts above to `/OC/Kexts` already.
+ ##### If you boot with [OpenCore Configutrator](https://mackie100projects.altervista.org/opencore-configurator/) rather than [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), I have put the three kexts above to `/OC/Kexts` already, but you still have to copy the three kext above to `/Library/Extensions`, and then running `/tools/Kext Utility` to fix the permission.

  #### 6. Change your `SMBIOS` Serial number for your Hackintosh
 - Install [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), then Open `/CLOVER/config.plist` with `Clover Configurator`, enter the `SMBIOS Mode`.